Last updated: November 21, 2017

 Watch the Video: How to update Java on your computer

 Java is a programming language released in 1995 by Sun Microsystems.
 Oracle Corporation acquired Sun Microsystems in 2009.
 At that time, Oracle became the self-described “steward of Java technology.”
 Many applications and web sites use Java.
-An end-user may need to install a Java Runtime Environment (JRE) on their computer.
+An end-user may need to install a Java Runtime Environment (JRE) on their computer to view Java content.
 JRE runs as a web browser plug-in.
 Due to security flaws that may exist in older versions of Java, it is important to know how to update Java.
 Verify and update Java on your computer using the instructions below for your operating system.

 Java for Windows

 If you have a Windows computer, verify your computer’s Java installation by visiting Java.com using Internet Explorer (Chrome users | Firefox users | Edge users).
 Note that the Java plug-in is no longer directly supported by the Google Chrome web browser, but you can use Java in Chrome with a popular extension.
 The Microsoft Edge web browser has never included Java support, but it offers an easy method to access Java content from Edge.